chancejs/chancejs/packages/generator/README.md

 $ yarn method:add
 ```

-Now you can use your generator as method on the `Chance` class.
+Now you can use your generator as a method on the `Chance` class.